Trial Practice. Dispute Litigation.

 When you file a claim with an insurance company, by law, that company owes you a duty to act in good faith.
 If an insurance company is denying your claim or negotiating with you in bad faith, you may have some recourse.

 Planning what will happen to your assets when you die requires careful thought and planning, including clearly identifying your goals and objectives.
-Our experience attorneys can tailor an estate plan that is right for you and your family, including preparation of wills, trusts, powers of attorney, and probate-avoidance documents.
+Our experienced attorneys can tailor an estate plan that is right for you and your family, including preparation of wills, trusts, powers of attorney, and probate-avoidance documents.